-- 3.4.1 The Chief Executive Officer shall prepare or have prepared, a notice of the meeting which may include an agenda, to be distributed at least two days prior to the day of each meeting, including Special Meetings. - 3.4.2 The notice of the meeting and/or agenda may be sent electronically. - 3.4.3 The agenda may contain: - Notice of meeting - · Minutes of the previous meetings - Business which the Mayor wishes to have considered at that meeting without notice (Mayoral Minute) - Matters of which notice has been given - · Committees' reports to Council referred to the meeting by the CEO - Officers' reports to Council referred to the meeting by the CEO - Any other business Council determines by resolution be included in the agenda paper. - 3.4.4 Business not on the agenda or not fairly arising from the agenda shall not be considered at any Meeting unless permission for that purpose is given by Council at such meeting. - 3.4.5 Business must be in accordance with the adopted Terms of Reference for each Committee. - 3.4.6 The agenda must be made publicly available by 5pm on the business day after the notice of meeting is given to the councillors.
-The related reports for the local government meeting must also be included and available to the public excluding confidential reports. - 3.4.7 Matters on the agenda that will require the meeting to be in a closed session will be clearly identified including the reasons why the session will be closed.
+- 3.4.1 The Chief Executive Officer shall prepare or have prepared, a notice of the meeting which may include an agenda, to be distributed at least two days prior to the day of each meeting (unless it is impracticable to give the notice before that time), including Special Meetings. - 3.4.2 The notice of the meeting and/or agenda may be sent electronically. - 3.4.3 The agenda may contain: - Notice of meeting - Minutes of the previous meetings - Business which the Mayor wishes to have considered at that meeting without notice (Mayoral Minute) - Matters of which notice has been given - Committees' reports to Council referred to the meeting by the CEO - Officers' reports to Council referred to the meeting by the CEO - Any other business Council determines by resolution be included in the agenda paper. - 3.4.4 Business not on the agenda or not fairly arising from the agenda shall not be considered at any Meeting unless permission for that purpose is given by Council at such meeting. - 3.4.5 Business must be in accordance with the adopted Terms of Reference for each Committee. - 3.4.6 The agenda must be made publicly available by 5pm on the next business day after the notice of meeting is given to the councillors.
+The related reports for the local government meeting must also be included and available to the public excluding confidential reports, as soon as practicable after being made available to the councillors, prior to the commencement of the meeting. - 3.4.7 Matters on the agenda that will require the meeting to be in a closed session consistent with the provisions under section 254J of the Regulation, will be clearly identified including the reasons why the session will be closed.